Hospital of Santa Maria Nuova: Cloister of Bones

 The Cloister of Bones, a temple and formerly a burial site, was built in the nineteenth century by Costoli in pietra serena.
-The temple has columns and pillars and on the center is the statue of the Marquis Angiolo Galli Tassi.
+The temple has columns and pillars and in the center is the statue of the Marquis Angiolo Galli Tassi.
 The statue has the inscription in the back: "From the benefactor to the beneficiaries - Year 1863".
-On the front the statue has the following inscription: "Count Angiolo Galli - that emulating the love of the ancients - the ancestral heritage linked - to hospitals in Tuscany".
+On the front the statue has the following inscription: "Count Angiolo Galli - that emulates the love of the ancients - the ancestral heritage linked - to hospitals in Tuscany".
 There is also an inscription with the sculpture of Monna Tessa, the inspiration of the legendary Folco Portinari, from the church of Santa Margherita de' Cerchi.